exoclime/THOR/README.md

 ###### Copyright (C) 2017-2018 Exoclimes Simulation Platform ######

+### Changes since version 1

+* Addition of "tidally-locked Earth", "shallow hot jupiter", and "deep hot jupiter" benchmark tests (see Heng, Menou, & Phillips, 2011)

+* Inclusion of grey radiative transfer (see [Mendonca, J.M., Malik, M., Demory, B.-O., & Heng, K., AJ, 155, 150, 2018](http://iopscience.iop.org/article/10.3847/1538-3881/aaaebc/meta))

+* Inclusion of top-of-atmosphere Rayleigh drag ("sponge layer") (see [Mendonca, J.M., Tsai, S.-M., Malik, M., Demory, B.-O., & Heng, K.](http://adsabs.harvard.edu/abs/2018arXiv180800501M))

+* Inclusion of tracer particles and chemical relaxation scheme (see [Mendonca, J.M., Tsai, S.-M., Malik, M., Demory, B.-O., & Heng, K.](http://adsabs.harvard.edu/abs/2018arXiv180800501M))

+* Addition of "conservation" routines, which calculate energy, entropy, mass, and angular momentum

+* Inclusion of dry convective adjustment scheme (used, though not detailed, in [Mendonca, J.M., Malik, M., Demory, B.-O., & Heng, K., AJ, 155, 150, 2018](http://iopscience.iop.org/article/10.3847/1538-3881/aaaebc/meta))

+* Compilation process has been completely overhauled to be more reliable and flexible

+* Initial conditions are no longer hard coded, but are now set in user generated configuration files

+* Command line options have been added to allow more flexibility when running the model, particularly for restarting canceled/finished simulations

+* Modular structure for additional physics has been put in place and is used for the grey radiative transfer scheme (and hopefully chemistry???)

+* Numerous performance and debugging modes have been implemented in the code

+* Previous MATLAB plotting routines have been adapted for Python.
+A number of new plotting options have been added to the Python code

 ### BUILD & RUN THOR

 Main instructions to compile and run *THOR*.
 This version uses only a __single__ __GPU__.